Efrem Hill

-Efrem Dale Hill (born July 23, 1983) is a former professional gridiron football wide receiver.
+Efrem Dale Hill (born July 23, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed as an undrafted free agent by the Carolina Panthers in 2005.
 He played college football for the Samford Bulldogs.
 Hill was also a member of the Tampa Bay Buccaneers, Cleveland Browns, Edmonton Eskimos, Saskatchewan Roughriders and Georgia Fire.

-Early years
+Early life

 Hill attended North Springs High School in Atlanta, Georgia.
 During his senior season, he had 680 yards passing and 943 yards rushing.
 Hill started at quarterback from his sophomore-senior seasons, earning the team's Best Back Award for two consecutive seasons and the Coach's Corner Award.
 Hill was a three-sport athlete at North Springs, also playing baseball and basketball.
 He was a member of North Fulton's Super 11, he helped lead North Springs to the quarterfinal round and an eighth-place finish in the state.
 He placed ninth in the state in the triple jump with a height of 43' 13".